ProjectALTAIR/AIFCOMSSwithCUPredictorTest/README.md

  * PHP : /var/log/apache2/error.log (on Linux)
  * Python : /var/www/AIFCOMSSwithCUPredictorTest/predict/preds/[the folder corresponding to your run] (on Linux)

-<b>If you are not getting any flight path prediction whatsoever</b> (which can happen, for example, the first time you run AIFCOMSS, or after a reboot, etc): On MacOS or Linux, try doing a
+<b>If you are not getting any flight path prediction whatsoever</b> (which can sometimes happen on any of the three platforms, for example, the first time you run AIFCOMSS, or after a reboot, etc): On MacOS or Linux, try doing a

     sudo apachectl restart

 and then re-running node server.js and AIFCOMSS.
-On Windows, try either a) restarting Apache within AMPPS (there is a toggle switch in the AMPSS window for doing that), or b) restarting AMPSS entirely; and then (after doing either a or b) re-running node server.js and AIFCOMSS.
+On Windows, try either a) restarting Apache within AMPPS (there is a toggle switch in the AMPSS window for doing that), or b) restarting AMPSS entirely; and then (after having done either a or b) re-running node server.js and AIFCOMSS.

 On Windows, if you constantly get an error like the below when doing cmake . :